quiet/docs/docs/how.md

 Quiet Modem encodes your data into sound that can be played by your speakers.
 These sounds can then be detected through a microphone and converted back into data.

-This section of the documentation is optional.
+**This section of the documentation is optional**.
 It can be skipped if you just wish to begin using the modem.
 However, if you need to debug your modem, it can be helpful to understand how these libraries work.

 ## Soundcard
 ---